 There are a range of reasons someone can be placed in solitary confinement, including in response to violence or other serious security threats.
 However, the Vera Institute’s Segregation Reduction Project found 85 percent of prisoners were sent to disciplinary segregation for minor rule infractions in Illinois.2 Common violations included being out of place, failing to report to an assignment, and refusing an order.
 Many studies have documented the detrimental psychological and physiological effects of long-term segregation.3 Prisoners in solitary confinement are sometimes released directly from isolation to their communities upon completion of their sentence.
 One study found that prisoners freed directly from solitary confinement cells to the community had recidivism rates that doubled those of prisoners who were given a period of transition into the general prison population before release.4

-There is a growing trend to limit the use of segregation in state and federal prisons.
-From January 2012 to January 2016 the federal Bureau of Prisons reduced its total number of prisoners in restrictive housing by nearly a quarter and other states have reported reductions of up to 50 percent.5 In some cases, these states have utilized assistance to address their overuse of restrictive housing through independent experts available through the National Institute of Corrections as well as nonprofits like the Vera Institute’s Safe Alternatives to Segregation Initiative.6 By employing promising alternatives and strategies jurisdictions have not only reduced their use of segregation, but have also tracked concurrent reductions in the use of force on prisoners and the number of prisoner grievances.6
+The ASCA study illustrates a growing trend to limit the use of segregation in state and federal prisons.
+From January 2012 to January 2016 the federal Bureau of Prisons reduced its total number of prisoners in restrictive housing by nearly a quarter and other states have reported reductions of up to 50 percent.9 In some cases, these states have utilized assistance to address their overuse of restrictive housing through independent experts available through the National Institute of Corrections as well as nonprofits like the Vera Institute’s Safe Alternatives to Segregation Initiative.10 By employing promising alternatives and strategies jurisdictions have not only reduced their use of segregation, but have also tracked concurrent reductions in the use of force on prisoners and the number of prisoner grievances.6

 Prison Fellowship believes that developing pro-social prison communities is paramount to public safety—both inside and outside of prison fences.
 Part of creating safe and constructive culture inside prisons includes removing individuals who place themselves or others in danger.
 This removal process should be a last resort to other interventions and must be temporary with a clear and achievable path back into the general prison population.
 We are encouraged to see the growing number of corrections officials proactively seeking to limit the use of solitary confinement.